MicrosoftDocs/azure-devops-docs/docs/pipelines/process/multiple-phases.md

 ---
 title: Workflow using multiple phases in Build and Release Management
-description: Understand how to configure a workflow using phases in Microsoft Visual Studio Team Services (VSTS) and Microsoft Team Foundation Server (TFS) ms.assetid: 497316D5-F657-4FFF-9F31-6DBEE9408D99 ms.prod: devops ms.technology: devops-cicd
+description: Understand how to configure a workflow using phases in Azure Pipelines and Team Foundation Server (TFS) ms.assetid: 497316D5-F657-4FFF-9F31-6DBEE9408D99 ms.prod: devops ms.technology: devops-cicd